abhishekarya1/DSA-2k23/tree.md

 **Construct using Postorder + Inorder**: ([link](https://leetcode.com/problems/construct-binary-tree-from-inorder-and-postorder-traversal/)) use reverse postorder (`root -> right -> left`) and tweak things a little, rest all is same as above.
 Alt more cleaner way is to pick `postEnd` always and process bounds from right to left in `postorder` array.

+**Serializing / Deserializing BT**: ([link](https://leetcode.com/problems/serialize-and-deserialize-binary-tree/)) serialization is just comma-separated BFS order traversal string with '#' in place on `NULL` nodes (do BFS and push `NULL` children of a node too to queue).
+Deserialization is vary similar using queue - init by putting deserialized root node in queue, take out a node from queue and attach to it its left and right child (non `#` only) and push back child in queue, for `#` attach `nullptr` as child but don't push back into queue, use `stringstream` and `getline` with delimiter to split access string.

 ## Binary Search Tree (BST)
 > A type of BT in which all nodes in the left subtree are smaller than the parent, and all nodes in the right subtree are larger, making it efficient for searching, inserting, and deleting data by maintaining elements in a sorted order.